John Pell (mathematician): Academic and diplomat

 His reputation and the influence of Sir William Boswell, the English resident, with the States-General procured his election in 1644 to the chair of mathematics in Amsterdam, after an earlier attempt immediately after Martin van den Hove left for Leiden had failed.
 From 1644 he worked on a polemical work, against Longomontanus.
 For this he put in a large effort soliciting help and testimonials: from Bonaventura Cavalieri, his patron Sir Charles Cavendish, René Descartes, Thomas Hobbes, Mersenne, Claude Mydorge, and Gilles de Roberval.
 It finally appeared as Controversy with Longomontanus concerning the Quadrature of the Circle (1647).

 In 1646, on the invitation of Frederick Henry, Prince of Orange, Pell accepted a professorship at the new Orange College at Breda, where he taught until 1652.
 He realised that war between the English and the Dutch was imminent and that he would be in an extremely difficult position in Breda, so returned to England before the outbreak of the First Anglo-Dutch War in July 1652.
 After his return, Oliver Cromwell appointed Pell to a post teaching mathematics in London.

-From 1654 to 1658 Pell acted as Cromwell's political agent in Zurich to the Protestant cantons of Switzerland; he cooperated with Samuel Morland, the English resident at Geneva.
-Pell was described in Zurich by the English traveller Sir John Reresby in about 1656 as "a strange unknown person, not unsuiting the people he was sent to, nor the master [Cromwell] he came from.
+From 1654 to 1658 Pell acted as Cromwell's political agent in Zürich to the Protestant cantons of Switzerland; he cooperated with Samuel Morland, the English resident at Geneva.
+Pell was described in Zürich by the English traveller Sir John Reresby in about 1656 as "a strange unknown person, not unsuiting the people he was sent to, nor the master [Cromwell] he came from.
 They are here so strict in their religion, they suffer not the Venetian ambassador to hear mass in his own house."
 Cromwell wanted to split the Protestant cantons of Switzerland off to join a Protestant League, with England at its head.
 However Pell's negotiations were long drawn out and he returned to England to deliver his report only shortly before Cromwell's death.
 He was unable to report as he waited in vain for an audience with the ailing Cromwell.